H&M shares drop as Sept-Nov sales fail to impress | Technology

 H&M shares drop as Sept-Nov sales fail to impress

-Shares in H&M, the world's second-biggest fashion retailer, fell 4.5% in early Thursday trade as a 10% rise in net sales in the September-November quarter failed to match a recent pick up in some analysts' expectations.
+Shares in H&M, the world's second-biggest fashion retailer, fell almost 6% on Thursday as net sales for the September-November quarter failed to match a recent pick up in some analysts' expectations.

-Shares in H&M, the world's second-biggest fashion retailer, fell 4.5% in early Thursday trade as a 10% rise in net sales in the September-November quarter failed to match a recent pick up in some analysts' expectations.
+Shares in H&M, the world's second-biggest fashion retailer, fell almost 6% on Thursday as net sales for the September-November quarter failed to match a recent pick up in some analysts' expectations.
 H&M, which has struggled to keep up with bigger rival Zara, last month became the first big European retailer to lay off staff in response to the cost-of-living crisis as it tries to save 2 billion Swedish crowns ($196 million) a year.

-Net sales for September-November, H&M's fiscal fourth quarter, reached 62.5 billion crowns ($6.1 billion), up from 56.8 billion crowns a year ago.
+Net sales for September-November, H&M's fiscal fourth quarter, rose 10% to 62.5 billion Swedish crowns ($6.1 billion), up from 56.8 billion crowns a year ago.
 Analysts polled by Refinitiv had on average forecast 62.17 billion crowns.
 "This is a slightly disappointing update in the context of expectations which had drifted higher in recent weeks amid somewhat better market data from Germany and Sweden," said J.P.
 Morgan analysts in a research note.

+"Furthermore, we would note that a performance of flat sales versus pre-crisis levels (with a weaker exit rate) comes in stark contrast to performance reported by Inditex yesterday," it said.
+Zara owner Inditex on Wednesday reported a 19% jump in net profit for the nine months from February to October but said sales growth had slowed to 11% in the final three months of that period, reflecting a weakening consumer environment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)